Tracardi/tracardi-api/docs/resources/ga4_tracker_resource.md

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand.

-# Resource configuration and set-up

-Google Analytics has 2 versions.
-The latest one is Google Analytics 4.

 ## Google Analytics 4 ID

 To find your Google Analytics 4 Measurement ID: